cython/cython/src/userguide/debugging.rst

     Go up and down the stack to what is considered a relevant frame.

+.. function:: cy finish

+    Execute until an upward relevant frame is met or something halts execution.

 .. function:: cy bt
               cy backtrace

     Print a traceback of all frames considered relevant.
 The ``-a`` option makes it print the full traceback (all C frames).

+.. function:: cy select

+    Select a stack frame by number as listed by ``cy backtrace``.
+This command is introduced because ``cy backtrace`` prints a reversed stack trace, so frame numbers differ from gdb's ``bt``.

 .. function:: cy print varname